 The good news is that in a few simple steps (seven to be precise), you can maximise your little one’s melatonin production, helping him to feel sleepy when you put him down.
 All of them revolve around increasing the amount of natural light your tot gets: ‘Exposure to natural light helps set his body clock to be alert during the day and sleep at night, so your aim is to maximise this in the daytime’ says Monique.

 Make sure you open his curtains as soon as he’s awake.
 Play games that mean he spends time looking up to the sky – encourage him to find shapes in the clouds or spot different birds to make it fun.

 Have a go at the who-can-get-ready-to-go-outside-first race every morning.
-Go for a five-minute wander round the garden or park as early as possible to maximise his exposure to daylight.
+Go for a five-minute wander around the garden or park as early as possible to maximise his exposure to daylight.

-An important question to ask when visiting nurseries: how much time will my child spend outside?
-Make sure you find a nursery that has outdoor spaces and regular times for outdoor play, so he is active outside in the day light, as well as indoors.
+An important question to ask when visiting nurseries is how much time will my child spend outside?
+Make sure you find a nursery that has outdoor spaces and regular times for outdoor play, so he is active outside in the daylight, as well as indoors.

 It might seem like a drastic step, but changing the light switches upstairs to dimmer switches will allow you to reduce the intensity of light during your bedtime routine.
-This can help your little one ease into sleep.
+This can help your little one ease off to sleep.

 Don’t let your toddler watch TV or play on the iPad in the 90 minutes before bedtime.
 ‘The bright light these gadgets give off increases alertness and can have a big negative impact on sleep’ says Monique.
 Opt for a bedtime story or a lullaby instead, which will help your child to unwind without light disruption.

 6) No Peppa Pig before bedtime